stclj/openSSLscripts/docs/getWebserverNames.md

 ### `sed`

-* The `sed` commands on Linux and MacOS are different (= have different options / syntax), so we have to test which version we have.<br>
+* The `sed` commands on Linux and MacOS are different (= have different options / syntax), so we have to test which one is running.<br>
   `if sed --version 2>/dev/null | head -1 | grep -q GNU`
 * On MacOS the syntax looks a bit complex to replace all comma+space combinations (`, `) with new lines and an identation:
   ```bash